We are going to walk through a simple contract that uses ZK.

 Because the users intend to use it for critical things that they like privacy for.
 Say naming their wallet address e.g. anon42's wallet address -> 0x696969696969.

 Getting a wrong wallet address means, you pay a bad person instead of anon42.
-Revealing who owns the name reveals information who might own the wallet.
+Revealing who owns the name reveals information on who might own the wallet.
 Both are unacceptable to your users.

 Upon examination we see backdoor in many solutions.